 How to get life insurance with Progressive

-You can get a life insurance quote online with Progressive Life by eFinancial.
-You'll be asked some questions, then you'll choose your payment amount, term length, and other policy details.
-You can also call 1-866-912-2477 to speak with a licensed representative who can help you find the right policies for you.
+You can get a life insurance quote online.
+You'll be asked some questions, and then you'll choose your coverage amount, term length, and other policy details.
+You can also call 1-866-912-2477 to speak with a licensed Progressive Life by eFinancial representative who can help you find the right policies for you.